Polylux

 resulting in

 Warning!
-The transparent mode really only wraps the covered content in a
+The "color mode" really only wraps the covered content in a

 so it has only limited control over the actual display.
 Especially